egberts/tls-ca-manage/README.md

 If you have ANY of the following:

 * befuddle by myriad of OpenSSL CLI options, particularly encryption
+* perplex by how to cross-set the numerous settings between sections of tge OpenSSL configuration file.
 * a white lab or clean room
 * many CA nodes needed
 * have a private TLD domain name and infrastructure